ShreshthaSingh011/State-of-the-Art-CNNs/README.md

 ## Author Info

-You can find more of my work and publications on [Google Scholar](https://scholar.google.com/citations?user=gHijsXAAAAAJ&hl=en).
+You can find more of my work and publications on <a href="https://scholar.google.com/citations?user=gHijsXAAAAAJ&hl=en" target="_blank">Google Scholar</a>.

 ## Overview